Alakol Lake

 Koktuma

-If you ask around you can find a home stay in Koktuma for 1100 T per person including food.
-For something close to the beach there is a two story sanatorium at 1850-4100 T per person including food.
+If you inquire you can find a home stay in Koktuma for 1100 T per person including food.
+For something close to the beach there is a two story sanatorium at 1850-4100 T per person including meals.
 It also has some new cabins right on the beach.
 The other option is the Koktuma Pension and the Pioneer Camp.
-The Pioneer Camp is the cheapest at 400 T per person with no showers and an outdoor toilet.
+The Pioneer Camp is the cheapest at 400 T per person, with no showers and an outdoor toilet.

-In addition, Koktuma has 8 food stores, a post office with telephone and internet at the local school.
+In addition, Koktuma has 8 food stores and a post office with telephone and internet access at the local school.
 However, Koktuma has a shortage of restaurants and we had to convince the two-story sanatorium to serve us food without staying the night.

 Rybachy

 Rybachy is lacking in accommodations.
-What it can offer is bird watching in the nearby wet lands area by motor boat.
-The tour by a local fisherman and his son takes an afternoon and includes an opportunity to see wild boars.
+What it can offer is bird watching in the nearby wetlands area by motor boat.
+The tour with a local fisherman and his son takes an afternoon and includes an opportunity to see wild boars.
 The tour can be arranged through the UNDP office in Usharal.

 Activities

-In the middle of the lake, there is a bird island which is a conservation site home to nesting birds in the summer.
-There is also hiking and horse back riding possibilities in the mountains nearby.
-For more bird watching and canoe trips there is a wetlands area that is part of the zapovednik.
+In the middle of the lake is a bird island which is a conservation site home to nesting birds in the summer.
+There are also hiking and horse back riding possibilities in the mountains nearby.
+For more bird watching and canoe trips there is a wetlands area which is part of the zapovednik.

 The Zapovednik Experience

-All trips into the Zapovednik could be arranged through the United Nations Development UNDP Office in Usharal.
+All trips into the Zapovednik can be arranged through the United Nations Development UNDP Office in Usharal.
 The UNDP office is located on the second floor of the Zapovednik administration building, a few kilometers from the center of town.
-The site manager is Rashid Kapanov and his site assistant who speaks English is Valentina Goncharenko.
+The site manager is Rashid Kapanov and his site assistant, who speaks English, is Valentina Goncharenko.
 Valentina can be reached by email at: taiga_23@rambler.ru or by office phone at 8 /32833/ 2-22-60.

 Bird Island

-The main attraction of this area is the bird life , with a huge variety of water birds congregating here, such as Dalmatian and White Pelican, Ferruginous Duck, and White-Tailed Eagle.
-It is one of the two place sin the world known to support Relict Gull breeding colonies.
-It is also on the migratory route of many others.
+The main attraction of this area is the bird life, with a huge variety of water birds congregating here, such as Dalmatian and White Pelican, Ferruginous Duck, and White-Tailed Eagle.
+It is one of the two places in the world known to support Relic Gull breeding colonies.
+It is also on the migratory route of many other species.

-The Bird Island is a few hours by boat and can be difficult to reach do to strong winds that make traversing Alakol Lake hazardous.
+The Bird Island is a few hours by boat and can be difficult to reach due to strong winds, which make traversing Alakol Lake hazardous.
 Apparently the safest time to make the trip is in June when the winds are calm and many birds stop to nest on the Island.

 While there may be nice hiking opportunities near the Chinese border, they may involve special permission from the police.
-However, the area behind the town of Communism and the Platina Dam is mostly hunting and sheep grazing areas.
-This area is open to foreigners and the only precautions are bears, snakes and lack of water depending on the time of year.
-Other than that there is at least one 55km hunting trail that goes by shepherds camps and has a great view of the Ala-Tau mountain range as well as inspiring vistas of Alakol Lake.
+However, the area behind the town of Communism and the Platina Dam is mostly hunting and sheep grazing land.
+This area is open to foreigners, the only precautions being bears, snakes and a lack of water depending on the time of year.
+Other than that there is at least one 55km hunting trail that passes shepherds' camps and has a great view of the Ala-Tau mountain range, as well as inspiring vistas of Alakol Lake.
 The UNDP office in Usharal can arrange a guide, description and a map of the area.

-The main time to see the birds is from May to September.
-It is often possible to hire a boat to visit the islands in the lake for a closer view, but sometimes high winds make this impossible in July and August.
-For further information about the bird life that can be seen at Alakol, visit the web site: http://birding.topcities.com
+The best period to view the birds is from May to September.
+It is often possible to hire a boat to visit the islands in the lake for a closer view, however occasional high winds make this impossible in July and August.
+For further information on the bird life that can be seen at Alakol, visit the web site: http://birding.topcities.com

 Beaches

 The two big beach areas are in Koktuma and Akshy.
-The areas in front of pensions and hotels are clean and taken care of.
-All the beach area in Koktuma is quite clean as it is less visited than Akshy.
+The areas in front of the pensions and hotels are clean and well taken care of.
+All the beach areas in Koktuma are quite clean as they are less visited than Akshy.

 Horse riding